 171. Which regular childhood Christmas gift do you miss receiving as an adult?

 I miss how ‘sophisticated’ Matchmakers felt.
 I can’t explain what’s changed but they’ve definitely lost some of that classy mystique.
 Having to share them was a crime, but they would always be ‘handed around’ and come back empty.

 There used to be a whole exclusive subset of snacks, chocolates and fizzy drinks that were tacitly promoted as too sophisticated – and expensive – for the likes of you.
-Matchmakers, Flake, Caramel, Milk Tray, Black Magic, Turkish Delight, Bitz, Orangina and even Ferrero Rocher at first, and although you are not more likely to find them all in the reduced bulk buy aisle at your local supermarket, for a certain generation they never quite lose that allure and mystique.
+Matchmakers, Flake, Caramel, Milk Tray, Black Magic, Turkish Delight, Bitz, Orangina and even Ferrero Rocher at first – and that wasn’t even the most aspirational Ferrero line, as you can find out here – and although you are not more likely to find them all in the reduced bulk buy aisle at your local supermarket, for a certain generation they never quite lose that allure and mystique.
+Well apart from Matchmakers.

 187. What is the best Christmas episode of a sitcom ever?

 If I can’t have On The Hour as it’s a radio show and technically a sketch show, then narrowly beating close contenders from 30 Rock, The Monkees, Frasier and and Rising Damp, it’s the Community special Regional Holiday Music.
 Savage and inspired and how do they cram so much into twenty minutes?